Defect dynamics in growing bacterial colonies: Experimental methods

-\textit{E. coli} microcolonies were grown in a microfluidic device or on a gel pad on M9 medium supplemented with $0.1\%$ lactose and $0.2\;\mathrm{mM}$ uracil and analyzed as previously described (see~\cite{Wehrens2018}).
-The growth conditions for the experiments are listed in Table~\ref{tab:growthconditions}.
-We used both wild type and genetically modified \textit{E. coli} from strain MG1655; modified strains had either fluorescent reporter constructs and/or were engineered to express titratable amounts of metabolic enzymes (all used strains listed in Table~\ref{tab:bacterialstrains}).
-The microfluidic device or gel pad was placed under the microscope and images were taken at regular intervals.
-Experiments were stopped when colonies displayed multi-layered growth (due to overcrowding).
-Images from the experiments were segmented and analyzed with the same method as the simulation data to calculate the orientational order parameters (last frame only) and defect dynamics (whole movies).
-Snapshots from the wild-type movie are shown in Fig.~\ref{fig:experimentalcolonygrowthsnapshots}.
+\textit{E. coli} microcolonies were grown in a microfluidic device or on a gel pad on M9 medium supplemented with $0.1\%$ lactose and $0.2\;\mathrm{mM}$ uracil.
+The bacteria were held onto the surface of the microfluidic device or gelpad by means of a glass coverslip.To be able to perform analysis on large quantities of data, we looked at data from 10 experiments that were conducted initially to probe different scientific questions, from both published \cite{Wehrens2018} and unpublished data.
+This allowed us to sample a range of different growth conditions, which are listed in Table~\ref{tab:growthconditions}.
+We used both wild type and genetically modified \textit{E. coli} from strain MG1655; modified strains had either fluorescent reporter constructs and/or were engineered to express titratable amounts of metabolic enzymes (all used strains are listed in Table~\ref{tab:bacterialstrains}).

+Experimental data underlying datapoints 1-3 were previously published~\cite{Wehrens2018}, where the device used is referred to as `microfluidic device 1'.
+Concisely, \textit{E. coli} in these experiments were pipetted on a microscope cover slip and covered with a 500 {\textmu}m thick polyacrylamide membrane, on top of which a polydimethylsiloxane (PDMS) flow cell was placed that provided a continuous supply of fresh M9 minimal medium to the bacteria through the membrane.
+For datapoints 4-10, experiments were conducted on polyacrylamide gel pads.
+A microscope glass slide with a large rectangular hole was placed on top of a regular microscope glass slide, to create a cavity.
+Before the experiments, pads of about 5 x 5 mm (with heights identical to the height of the glass slides) were pre-soaked in the desired medium, placed in the cavity, inoculated with bacteria, and covered by a cover slip.
+The slides were sealed with vacuum grease to prevent evaporation.

+For recording videos of the growing colonies, devices or pads were placed under an inverted microscope (Nikon, TE2000), equipped with 100X oil immersion objective (Nikon, Plan Fluor NA 1.3), cooled CMOS camera (Hamamatsu, Orca Flash4.0), xenon lamp with liquid light guide (Sutter, Lambda LS), GFP, mCherry, CFP and YFP filter set (Chroma, 41017, 49008, 49001 and 49003), computer controlled shutters (Sutter, Lambda 10-3 with SmartShutter), automated stage (Märzhäuser, SCAN IM 120 x 100) and an incubation chamber (Solent) allowing precise 37 C temperature control.
+An additional 1.5X lens was used, resulting in images with pixel size of 0.041 {\textmu}m.
+The microscope was controlled by MetaMorph software with custom scripts to take images at 1.5-2 min intervals.
+Fluorescence images were taken in the context of the original experiments, at intervals listed in Table~\ref{tab:growthconditions}.
+Experiments were stopped when colonies displayed multi-layered growth due to overcrowding.